shmick/pi-scripts/README.md

-In order to avoid writing temportary files to the SD card, I write out all of my files to a ramdisk
+In order to avoid writing temporary files to the SD card, I write out all of my files to a ramdisk

 Add the following to your /etc/fstab file to setup a 64MB ramdisk: